escamoteur/flutter_command/README.md

   },
 ),
 ```
 Even if you use `results` the other properties are updated as before, so you can mix both approaches as you need it.
-For instance use `results` as above but additionally listening to `thrownExceptions` for logging.
+For instance use `results` as above but additionally listening to `errors` for logging.

 If you want to be able to always display data (while loading or in case of an error) you can pass `includeLastResultInCommandResults=true`, the last successful result will be included as `data` unless a new result is available.